EngineerBetter/engineerbetter-hugo/content/blog/cf-for-k8s-kubecf-kf.md

   <figcaption>Kf conceptual architecture, <a href="https://github.com/google/kf">from the Kf repo</a></figcaption>
 </figure>

 [Kf](https://cloud.google.com/migrate/kf/docs) is a set of components made by Google Cloud and offered as part of their Anthos suite.
-It offers a developer experience that is similar (but not identical) to using the CF CLI with a completely new and Kubernetes-native backend.
+It offers a core developer experience that is similar to using the CF CLI with a completely new and Kubernetes-native backend.
+Kf does not intend to implement all the features of Cloud Foundry, rather the core app-pushing experience.

 Kf [started life as an open source project](https://web.archive.org/web/20200503213544/github.com/google/kf) before [being made closed source](https://web.archive.org/web/20200905050558/github.com/google/kf), presumably for the sake of competitive advantage or due to lack of engagement from other Cloud Foundry Foundation members.